 Art can create emotions and stir the narrative of cultures, pushing them to take their imagination beyond limits, to create perceptions and imagery.

 Art and religion have been at the forefront since the beginning of the study and practice of artistic expressions – be it paintings, sculptures, objects, or other literary works.
 The two have been ingrained so much that most times, any artwork created in Europe was meant to express religious affinity, especially in reference to Christianity.
+Art comes in many forms ranging from luxury watches like Cartier to modern art that includes blank canvasas hung on a wall.

 1st art gallery, the largest supplier of made-to-order oil paintings is leading to address to this void, in 120 countries.
 They recreate great artwork and deliver custom pieces across homes at affordable prices.
 They have a collection of work from famous Spanish painters.